lizmat/articles/cases-of-UPPER-8.md

  0 call obj.Foo::BUILD
  1 nqp::getattr(obj,Foo,'$!bar') = 42 if not set
 ```
-Note that step 0 changed from "nqp::getattr(obj,Foo,'$!bar') = :$bar if possible" to "call obj.Foo::BUILD".
+Note that the first step changed from "nqp::getattr(obj,Foo,'$!bar') = :$bar if possible" to "call obj.Foo::BUILD".
+So instead of looking for a named argument "bar", it is now just calling the "BUILD" method.

-Also note that step 1 stayed the same: so if the `BUILD` method doesn't assign anything to the `$!bar` attribute, the default value will *still* be set.
+Also note that second step stayed the same: so if the `BUILD` method doesn't assign anything to the `$!bar` attribute, the default value will *still* be set.

 ## Tricks and Tips